-It’s a lot and emphasizes the need to be thorough – that’s why I’m painstakingly writing this super-advanced guide – for you, my marketing compadre.
+Thought that was a long list?
+It is, but it emphasizes the need to be thorough – that’s why we’re painstakingly writing this super-advanced marketing automation platform comparison guide for you, my marketing compadre.

 If you use the free interactive template we provide to prioritize specific marketing automation requirements, compare your potential vendors with side-by-side reports and scorecards.

 Before you start requesting live demos for your shortlist, create a formal marketing automation request for proposal (RFP) and submit it to your chosen vendors.
 Part of your RFP is going to include the specific prioritized requirements you and your colleagues have defined.

 During this formal process, some vendors may disqualify themselves because they refuse to complete an RFP.
 This is a sign they either do not want or are not capable of supporting your project.
 It’s good that they’ve ruled themselves out at this point, saving you time when making your final evaluation.